emmajsadams/sharetube/README.md

 * `webm` is the url of the webm encoded video
 * Recommended to specify both because some browsers only support one or the other.

+# Features pending

+* Analytics support (segment, google analytics, etc..)
+* Custom comment sections?

+If anyone has any ideas let me know.
+This is a fun side project for learning React

 # Building
 * `npm install && npm run build`
 * app directory is ready to be hosted as a single page app